mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

-# Integate Bot with Sequential Flow of Dialog
+# Integrate Bot with Sequential Flow of Dialog

 ## Introduction

-Without maintainig a sequential flow in chat bot, the conversation will not able to fullfil the goal of communication within clients.
-This article demonstrate how to ipmlement a sequntial conversation flow by using Dialog Components.
+Without maintaining a sequential flow in chat bot, the conversation will not able to fullfil the goal of communication within clients.
+This article demonstrate how to implement a sequential conversation flow by using Dialog Components.

 ## Objectives